 Working closely with their faculty advisors, and supported by fellow learners, students identify areas of study, personal goals, relevant resources, and avenues to achieve these goals.
 Students also attend and are invited to help organize workshops, keynote addresses, celebrations and other events intended to stimulate, inspire, and challenge.

 This low-residency model combines the breadth of a collaborative community with the focus of personalized learning, enhanced by insightful exchanges with a faculty advisor.

 Concentration Requirements Summary

 Students who successfully complete the concentration will receive a concentration notation on their final transcript.

 In addition to fulfilling (or as a means of navigating) the existing MFAIA degree requirements, the concentration requires students to:

 - Engage with the concentration for a minimum of four semesters of the five-semester MFAIA program.

-- Build significant creative work each semester, including experimental works and elements of one’s thesis work.
+- Build significant creative work each semester, through direct production, experimental explorations, and research.

 - Develop three critical essays.

 - Participate in at least two collaborative learning opportunities and a sequence of residency workshops.